 YEOVIL IN THE 18th CENTURY AND 19th CENTURY

 A grammar school opened in Yeovil in 1744.
-Otherwise there was little change in the Georgian town.
+Otherwise, there was little change in the 18th century.
 Yeovil continued to be famous for glove making and was a quiet and small market town.

 In 1831 there was a riot in Yeovil when parliament refused to pass the Great Reform Act, which would have reformed elections.
 The riot only ended when troops were called out.